3 Steps to Help Your Kids through their Worst Meltdowns

 We’ve all been there….

-You’re tired and stressed and your child begins to have an intense meltdown.
+You’re tired and stressed and your child goes into an intense meltdown.

 You think you know what to do until you’re caught in the highly charged frenzy of your child’s tantrum and find yourself reacting…what do you do now?